RITHVIk-BIRWAZ/FINDING-MISSING-PERSON-USING-AI-AND-ALSO-SHOW-THE-AGE-AND-GENDER-DETECTION/README.md

 Step 4: Install Required Libraries
 With your virtual environment active, install all the necessary Python packages with this single command:

-pip install streamlit pandas opencv-python requests tqdm Pillow numpy face_recognition
+pip install streamlit pandas opencv-python requests tqdm Pillow numpy face_recognition setuptools<81 deepface

 Step 5: Download the AI Models
 This is a critical step.
 Run the downloader script to fetch the pre-trained models.